-Located in Hull, The Deep is an award winning aquarium home to 3,500 fish including Green sawfish, spectacular sharks, rays and a colony of Gentoo penguins.
+Located in Hull, The Deep is an award winning aquarium that is home to almost 3,500 fish including Green sawfish, spectacular sharks, turtles and a colony of Gentoo penguins.

 Journey through the story of the world’s oceans travelling through a unique blend of spectacular marine life from warm tropical waters to the cold Antarctic seas.
 Enjoy the fun and educational interactive and audio-visual presentations on your voyage of discovery.

-Finally, walk through the glass tunnel and take in the stunning marine life swimming above you before taking a ride in the glass lift through the 10m Endless Oceans exhibit.
+Finally, walk through the glass tunnel and take in the stunning marine life swimming above you before taking a ride in the glass lift through the 10m Endless Ocean exhibit.

 Get creative this summer as we celebrate Hull’s year as City of Culture.

 We are challenging you to show off your creative skills in craft corner (open from 11am each day) to help us create a giant montage showcasing your favourite things about The Deep.
 But first, you have to have to explore the attraction to remind yourself of which exhibits you love, as well as discovering some of our newest additions.

 Where to begin?
 From the very start of time of course!
 Make your way through prehistoric seas, past tropical lagoons, into the vast open oceans, down to the darkest depths, through the chilly Kingdom of ice and into the future.

 So will you accept the challenge?
 Come on down and show us your jaw-some talents!